canhld94/HeteroServing/README.md

 What have been done and what to learn up to

+## ---- 2020 / 08 / 04 ----

+- Finish implement http-workers, and run with sync server but only CPU device
+- _What next?_:
+  - refactoring the inference engine
+  - Implement inference worker
+  - Implement producer-consumer model temporlary use intel TBB queue

 ## ---- 2020 / 08 / 02 ----

 - Resoving the reading from socket problem, it's actually in the client size, not server size